Azhariel/feet-to-squares-extension/README.md

 - Automatically detects and converts distances in feet, such as "10 feet" or "15 ft.", into:
   - Squares (5 feet per square)
   - Meters (rounded to the nearest whole number)
-- Should work anywhere but you can also limit its access to specific URLs.
+- Works automatically on any page, but you can also limit its access to specific URLs.
+- **Popup tool:** Enter a value in feet and instantly see the conversion to squares and meters.

 ## How It Works